Skip to main content

 mode: "filesystem"

-# Create PVC with specific storage class
+# Enable persistence with custom storage class

 S3-Compatible Storage Configuration